-1. Preheat your oven to 190°C/Fan 170°C/Gas 6.
+1. Preheat your oven to 190°C/Fan 170°C/Gas 5.
 Fill and boil your kettle, then fill a large pan with the hot water.
-Top up if needed and add a pinch of salt.
+Top up, if needed, and add a pinch of salt.
 Cover and bring to the boil.

 2. Peel and finely chop the onion.
-Halve the pepper, scoop out the white bits, and finely chop it.
-Put a deep, ovenproof frying pan or shallow casserole dish on a medium heat and add the chopped veg with ½ tbsp olive oil.
+Halve the pepper, scoop out the seeds and membrane, and finely chop it.
+Put a deep, ovenproof frying pan or shallow casserole dish on a medium heat and add the chopped veg with a splash of olive oil.
 Season and fry, stirring, for 6-8 mins till glossy.
-No ovenproof pan?
-See our tip.

 3. Meanwhile, peel and chop the sweet potatoes.
 Add them to the pan of boiling water and simmer for 15-20 mins till tender when pierced with a fork.

-4. Meanwhile, drain and rinse the lentils.
+4. Drain and rinse the lentils.
 Peel and grate or crush the garlic.
-Stir the garlic into the veg with 2 tsp ras al hanut and ½ -1 tsp harissa paste (it's hot, so use as much or as little as you prefer).
+Stir the garlic into the veg with 2 tsp ras al hanut and ½-1 tsp harissa paste (it's hot, so use as much or as little as you prefer).
 Cook and stir for 1 min.

 5. Tip the lentils into the pan.
 Add 1 tbsp honey and the tinned cherry tomatoes.
 Half-fill the tin with around 200ml water and pour into the pan.
 Stir, pop on a lid (or use a baking tray) and bring to the boil, then turn the heat down and simmer for 10 mins, stirring often, till the sauce has thickened.

-8. The sweet potatoes should be cooked.
-Drain them, tip back into the pan and add 1/2tbsp olive oil.
+7. The sweet potatoes should be cooked by now.
+Drain them, tip back into the pan and add a splash of olive oil.
 Season, then crush with a fork or masher.

-9. If your frying pan is ovenproof, top the lentils with the mash.
-If not, follow our tip.
+8. If your frying pan is ovenproof, top the lentils with the mash.
+If not, transfer the filling to an ovenproof dish, then top with the mash.
 Slide into oven and bake for 20 mins till browned and bubbling.
 Serve in warm bowls.